The Best Towns and Villages to Visit in Lanzarote

 Yaiza

-What’s surprising in Yaiza is its almost absolute silence.
-For a Spanish village, it’s not very lively.
-You can stroll around peacefully, crossing paths with only a few locals.
-In the middle of the village, there’s a lovely little square with the church of Nuestra Señora de los Remedios.
-If you want a bit of height, there are trails to take to admire the panorama over the village surrounded by fields of black lava.
-Once again, the contrast is superb!
+What surprised me most about Yaiza was the near-total silence.
+For a Spanish village, it is remarkably quiet.
+You can stroll around at an easy pace and may cross paths with only a handful of locals.
+At the center of the village is a charming little square with the Church of Nuestra Señora de los Remedios.
+For a higher viewpoint, follow one of the nearby trails and take in the panorama of the village surrounded by fields of black lava.
+Once again, the contrast is striking.

 El Golfo

-Here we are in the fishing village where I stayed—and especially at my favorite!
-I had done a bit of research before going, but I wasn’t expecting this.
-It was much more than I imagined.
-From the moment I arrived in this fishing village, I had a good feeling.
-You know, it’s the kind of place where you feel good right away: with its white houses by the sea, fresh fish restaurants, welcoming locals, and cliffs.
+Now we come to the fishing village where I stayed—and my personal favorite.
+I had done some research before the trip, but I was not expecting to like it this much.
+El Golfo turned out to be far more than I had imagined.
+From the moment I arrived, I had a good feeling about the place.
+It is one of those villages where you immediately feel at ease, with white houses by the sea, fresh-fish restaurants, welcoming locals, and dramatic cliffs.

-Not to mention that the Charco Verde is at the exit of the village, in an ancient crater.
-This green lagoon is among Lanzarote’s must-sees.
-Between the neon green of the lagoon, the deep blue of the ocean, and the black of the sand—it’s just wow!
+The Charco Verde is also just outside the village, inside an ancient crater.
+This green lagoon is one of Lanzarote’s must-see sights.
+The contrast between the lagoon’s neon green, the deep blue of the ocean, and the black sand is simply unforgettable.

-As you’ve gathered, this village is both unmissable and an excellent base for your stay in Lanzarote.
-You can also take advantage of being close to wild, little-frequented beaches like Montaña Bermeja!
-For more info on Lanzarote’s beaches, we’ve written a complete article.
+As you have probably gathered, El Golfo is both a must-see village and an excellent base for a stay in Lanzarote.
+It also puts you close to wild, lesser-visited beaches such as Montaña Bermeja.
+For more information about Lanzarote’s beaches, take a look at our complete guide.

-Without going too far, I think you’ll enjoy El Golfo as much as I did.
-Between its authenticity and wild nature, it’s impossible not to love it!
+Without overselling it, I think you may enjoy El Golfo as much as I did.
+Between its authentic character and wild surroundings, it is a very easy place to love.

 Órzola

-At the very north of the island, you’ll find Órzola.
-I had the chance to stop there when I headed to La Graciosa.
-Indeed, the small port is the departure point to Caleta de Sebo, the main village on La Graciosa.
-Back to the village itself—it’s small and charming, with its white houses, little colorful boats in the port, and great tranquility.
-It’s a small fishing village with a local vibe you notice immediately.
+At the far northern tip of the island lies Órzola.
+I stopped there on my way to La Graciosa, as its small port is the departure point for Caleta de Sebo, the main village on La Graciosa.
+As for Órzola itself, it is small and charming, with white houses, colorful little boats in the harbor, and a wonderfully peaceful atmosphere.
+Its local fishing-village character is immediately apparent.

 Puerto del Carmen

-This time, we’re switching things up from authentic, local villages and heading to Puerto del Carmen.
-To put it simply, it’s one of the island’s best-known seaside resorts.
-It’s on the island’s southeast coast, with plenty of buzz.
-I had the chance to go there for my diving session in a cove next to the port.
-In this part of the island, the water is calm and offers very good visibility.
-So it’s the perfect (even the best) place to dive or snorkel and meet Lanzarote’s marine species.
+This time, we are leaving the quiet, traditional villages behind and heading to Puerto del Carmen.
+Put simply, it is one of Lanzarote’s best-known seaside resorts.
+Located on the island’s southeast coast, it has plenty of energy.
+I went there for a diving session in a cove beside the harbor.
+The water in this part of the island is calm and visibility is very good, making it an excellent place to dive or snorkel and encounter Lanzarote’s marine life.

 Playa Blanca

-Playa Blanca is ideal for swimming, with Playa Dorada and Playa Flamingo.
-The waters are calm and clear.
-Just walking in the water, I could see little fish between my feet.
-So, near the rocks and with a bit more depth, the marine species parade by!
-Personally, I stopped here after touring the Los Ajaches Natural Park.
-Even though I loved the park’s desert landscapes, it felt good to find a bit of life right after, in Playa Blanca.
-I found it had a family-friendly atmosphere, just a bit more elegant than Puerto del Carmen or other simpler villages.
-It was a bit different, and I think it’s good to know there’s also a town of this style in Lanzarote.
+Playa Blanca is a great place to swim, particularly at Playa Dorada and Playa Flamingo, where the water is calm and clear.
+Even while wading in the shallows, I could see small fish swimming around my feet.
+Near the rocks and in slightly deeper water, there is even more marine life to spot.
+I stopped here after touring Los Ajaches Natural Park.
+Although I loved the park’s desert scenery, it felt good to return to a livelier place afterward.
+Playa Blanca had a family-friendly atmosphere, but felt slightly more polished than Puerto del Carmen or the island’s simpler villages.
+It offered something different, and it is useful to know that Lanzarote also has this kind of resort town.

 Costa Teguise